leetcode-python-java/leetcode-python-java/README.md

       # 'wrapped_app' will get an well prepared app from './config.ru' file.
       # It's the first time invoke 'wrapped_app'.
       # The app is an instance of YourProject::Application.
-      # The app is not created in 'wrapped_app'.
+      # But the app is not created in 'wrapped_app'.
       # It has been created when `require APP_PATH` in previous code,
       # just at the 'perform' method in Rails::Command::ServerCommand.
-      wrapped_app
+      wrapped_app # Let's step into this line

       # ...
     end